Confirmation

 "Only in Christ can men and women find answers to the ultimate questions that trouble them.
 Only in Christ can they fully understand their dignity as persons created and loved by God." —Pope St. John Paul II

-Taking Confirmation means you are making a serious decision to continue, spread and defend the Catholic Faith, but do not fret, Jesus promised the Holy Spirit to come and help the disciples and the Holy Spirit will be there for you too through the gifts that help us on our lifelong faith journey.
-The gifts of the holy spirit are:
+Making Confirmation means you are making a serious decision to continue, spread, and defend the Catholic Faith, but do not fret, Jesus promised the Holy Spirit to come and help the disciples and the Holy Spirit will be there for you too through the gifts that help us on our lifelong faith journey.
+The gifts of the Holy Spirit are:

 • Wisdom – Helps us to rightly order our interpersonal relationships and the centrality of God and his will in our lives.